UNDP-Data/st-undp/README.md

 ## Contributing

-Guidelines for contributing to your project.
-This can include how to report issues, submit pull requests, and coding standards.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

 All contributions must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 The codebase is formatted with `black` and `isort`.
 Use the provided [Makefile](./Makefile) for these routine operations.

+1. Clone or fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes
+4. Ensure your code is properly formatted (`make format`)
+5. Commit your changes (`git commit -m 'Add some feature'`)
+6. Push to the branch (`git push origin feature-branch`)
+7. Open a pull request

 ## License